-The electric lineup of live music performances for Live @ the Lakefront 2015 has been announced by the event’s presenting sponsors – the Arts Council of SWLA, City of Lake Charles, and Deep South Productions.
-The annual live music series will celebrate its fourth season on three consecutive Fridays on March 13, 20, and 27 from 6 p.m. to 10 p.m. at the Lakefront Promenade’s Arcade Amphitheatre.
+The electric lineup of live music performances for Live @ the Lakefront 2016 has been announced by the event’s presenting sponsors – the Arts Council of SWLA, City of Lake Charles, and Deep South Productions.
+The annual free live music series will celebrate its fifth season during three consecutive Fridays on March 11, 18, and 25 from 6 p.m. to 10 p.m. at the Lakefront Promenade’s Arcade Amphitheatre.

 Royal Teeth will kick off the 2016 season with the headlining performance on March 11.
 With members hailing from Baton Rouge, Lafayette, and New Orleans, Royal Teeth are based all over Louisiana, but their bouncy dance pop anthems transcend all borders.
 The band earned feature performances on Season 13 of American Idol and Last Call with Carson Daly, and Royal Teeth has brought the party to Jazz Fest, Bonnaroo, Voodoo Fest, and SXSW, before signing with Elektra Records in 2015.
 Opening for Royal Teeth will be two Lake Area rock groups: Watchers, who recently recorded a new track in California with Chris Hesse of Hoobastank, and rockabilly outlaws The Von Dukes.
 This evening’s concert is sponsored by Fusion 5, SWLA’s premiere young professional’s organization.